Skip to main content

 • Final total grant amount will be determined by selection committee based on application materials.

 • There is no requirement to utilize the entire annual budget.
-Funds that are awarded or not utilized by grant recipients will remain in the PCCF.
+Funds that are awarded and not utilized by grant recipients will remain in the PCCF.
 Grant funds will be kept under Office of Sustainability management, with purchases and reimbursements occurring as necessary, with proper approval.

 • Funding requests should focus primarily on project expenses, such as implementation supplies, analytical costs, outreach or events costs, etc., rather than compensation for the project team.
 If the funding request includes living or transportation expenses, additional information may be required prior to an award.